 Please bring your PE kit into school in a drawstring bag.
 It is really helpful if all of these clothes are labelled.

 Plain white/light blue polo/t-shirt

 Plain navy blue/black shorts

 Plimsolls (indoor), trainers (outdoor)

 In Year 3 we take the children swimming.
-Girls need to wear a swimming costume (No Bikinis) and boys need swimming trunks (Trunks must be shorter than the knee).
+Children need to wear suitable swimwear i.e. a swimming costume or trunks (No bikinis and trunks must be shorter than the knee)